gururaghav2925/Elliptic-Curve-Cryptography/README.md

 # Elliptic-Curve-Cryptography
 Elliptic Curve Cryptography (ECC) is a public-key cryptographic system based on the algebraic structure of elliptic curves over finite fields.
-The security of ECC relies on the difficulty of the Elliptic Curve Discrete Logarithm Problem (ECDLP).Core OperationsThe key concepts in ECC are:Point Addition ($P + Q = R$): A line through points $P$ and $Q$ intersects the curve at a third point, $R'$.
-Reflecting $R'$ across the x-axis gives $R$.Point Doubling ($P + P = 2P$): A tangent line at point $P$ intersects the curve at a second point, $R'$.
-Reflecting $R'$ across the x-axis gives $2P$.Scalar Multiplication ($kP$): Repeated point addition and doubling, representing the private key ($k$).Implementation Concept (Python Example)A simplified implementation would involve defining the curve parameters and the scalar multiplication function.Python# Conceptual Python Code for ECC (Requires a robust math library for real implementation)
+The security of ECC relies on the difficulty of the Elliptic Curve Discrete Logarithm Problem (ECDLP).Core OperationsThe key concepts in ECC are:Point Addition ($P + Q = R$):
+A line through points $P$ and $Q$ intersects the curve at a third point, $R'$.
+Reflecting $R'$ across the x-axis gives $R$.Point Doubling ($P + P = 2P$):
+A tangent line at point $P$ intersects the curve at a second point, $R'$.
+Reflecting $R'$ across the x-axis gives $2P$.Scalar Multiplication ($kP$): Repeated point addition and doubling, representing the private key ($k$).Implementation Concept (Python Example)A simplified implementation would involve defining the curve parameters and the scalar multiplication function.
+Python# Conceptual Python Code for ECC (Requires a robust math library for real implementation)

 # This example is highly simplified for illustration.
 ```py